 Some simplistic stories have characters that seem like placeholders, as though any individual could fit into that slot.
-Fairy tales, for instance, tend to have generic characters: the princess, the prince, the witch.
+Fairy tales, for instance, tend to have generic characters: the princess, the prince, the witch that have little dimensionality to them.
 One delightful strategy for working with them, in fact, is to pick a character and flesh them out to the point where they shape the story.

-Characters need to do this.
-They need to influence the story and make it one that could only happen to them.
+That is the most important thingL: characters must shape the story.
+They need to influence the action and make the narrative one that could only happen to them.

 Let’s take a simple plot: a character must escape zombies.
 Our first character, a survivalist, keeps two shotguns in her apartment and is steel willed to the point where she is capable of cutting off a limb to avoid infection by zombie bite.
 The second is a meek-mannered scientist who faints at the sight of blood but is capable of building marvelous devices.
 The story and what happens in it is very different depending on which character gets put into the situation.